 Another important note is that these HP ratings are for conventional AC powered motors.
 Electronically Commutated Motor (ECM) units do not behave – electrically speaking – like a conventional AC powered motor.
 UL has not yet made standard specifications for ECM units because of manufacturers have different ways of making a motor into an ECM unit.
 For a more reliable contact rating for ECM units, look at the “electronic ballast” rating.

-So, there you have it – a brief overview of the HP ratings that we have listed on our RIB relay datasheets.
+There you have it.
+A brief overview of the HP ratings that we have listed on our RIB relay datasheets.
 I hope this helps you to make a more informed decision of relay size for your next controls project.
-Of course, please call in and ask for support or email firstname.lastname@example.org if you would like a second opinion – we engineers are standing by 8am-5pm EST!
+Please call in and ask for support or email email@example.com for a second opinion.
+We engineers are standing by 8am-5pm EST!

 Oh, and did you hear about the man who was hospitalized with six plastic horses inside him?
 The doctor described his condition as stable.